If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 16. Smoked Rose

-This smoky, amber-colored cocktail is one of the few scotch cocktails on the list that smells every bit as good as it tastes, thanks to the rosemary simple syrup.
+This smoky, amber-colored cocktail is one of the few Scottish cocktails on the list that smells every bit as good as it tastes.
+It’s all thanks to the rosemary simple syrup.

 The cocktail itself takes only 3 minutes to prepare, but you’ll need at least an hour to make the rosemary syrup.